 If you love the style of one of our water resistant shoes, you can enhance their ability to repel water by adding a waterproof coating, like a Scotch Guard spray or beeswax.

-Currently, the Xcursion is our only fully-waterproof boot.
+Currently, the Xcursion Fusion hiking boots and Alpine snow boots are our only fully-waterproof options.
 These shoes are fully waterproof and will keep your feet dry in wet-weather conditions.
 Bring it on, monsoon!